Use the helper script to monitor applications and operating systems on a Linux platform using open source Telegraf.

 - Navigate to the directory where the script is downloaded.

-- Enable execution permission of the script for Linux VM.
+- Activate execution permission of the script for Linux VM.

 chmod +x open_source_telegraf_monitor.sh